AdobeDocs/contributor.en/help/introduction.md

    Clicking this link will allow you to log a quick ticket with us, using the Github Issue interface.

-1. Fill in the title, write a short description of the issue, and then click **Submit new issue**.
+1. The URL of the page with the issue will automatically populate in the description field.
+Fill in the title, write a short description of the issue, and then click *Submit new issue*.

    ![](assets/git_issue_example.png)